Last Updated on

 - Triggered e-mails – E-mails sent to customers following a specific action are incredibly effective with a 152% higher click through rate than traditional campaigns.
 Triggers can include abandoned carts, a price drop for a saved item or, cross selling after a purchase.

 - Hubspot – Having a connected CRM is vital to generating key insights, but it’s no use having a mail hub that doesn’t connect to your marketing or customer support systems.
-Hubspot provides a free CRM and low cost (and free) bolt on packages that allow you to maximise customer growth as well as integrating with existing platforms such as MailChimp.
+Hubspot provides a free CRM and low cost packages that allow you to maximise customer growth as well as easy integration with existing platforms such as MailChimp.

 In the US, Amtrak generated an 800% ROI and saved $1M in their first year after implementing chatbots across their website.
 They also generated 30% more revenue.
 In total, the chatbots answered over five million queries.